FDA must do more to regulate thousands of chemicals added to your food, petitioners say - KVIA

 Neltner of the Environmental Defense Fund agreed.
 “We can’t expect every person to become a chemist.
 We want the FDA and industry to do the job and to think about that core issue.
 That’s why Congress gave the burden to FDA and industry, right?”

-CNN reached out to the FDA and the American Chemical Council, which represents many food and food product manufacturers.
-The FDA did not respond before publication.
+CNN reached out to the FDA and the American Chemistry Council for comment.

+“The FDA is reviewing the petition and will respond directly to the petitioners,” said Courtney Rhodes, a media spokesperson for the FDA’s Center for Drug Evaluation and Research, via email.

-The American Chemical Council provided the following statement: “FDA regulations are comprehensive and science-based.
+The American Chemistry Council provided the following statement: “FDA regulations are comprehensive and science-based.
 In addition, through FDA’s ongoing food monitoring, they ensure the safety of the food supply.”

 Regulate the class of chemicals